Vernacular music

 Vernacular music is ordinary, everyday music such as popular and folk music.
 It is defined partly in terms of its accessibility, standing in contrast to art music.
+Typically, vernacular music, like a number of oral/aural art forms (dance, sport, handicrafts, and so forth), is taught via processes of demonstration, imitation, and critique.
+It often entails knowledge- and skills-transmission from an elder or more experienced practitioner to a learning or aspiring one.

 Vernacular music may overlap with non-vernacular, particular in the context of musical commerce, and is often informed by the developments of non-vernacular traditions.

 The sales of phonograph records played a dominant role in spreading a cultural taste for popular and vernacular music styles.